masaok/express-mongo-graphql-demo/README.md

-### This demo is based on this LinkedIn Learning tutorial
+### This demo is based on this LinkedIn Learning tutorial:

 - https://www.linkedin.com/learning/building-restful-apis-with-node-js-and-express